Jash-2000/Analog-Electronics-Projects/README.md

 # Analog-Electronics-Projects
 Various Projects done using LTSpice for fulfillment of Analog Electronics Course at BITS Pilani

+**I was also the Teaching Assistant of this course, working under Dr. Anu Gupta.
+I have also added my final reports for the graded assignemnt developed for students ( only for reference).** The files are present in **TA Work** folder.

 ---

 ## To add new library in LTSpice XVII